MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/using-microsoft-dynamics-utilities.md

 Use the Manage user authentication process to change the authentication type for this Dynamics GP instance.
 If there are accounts assigned for the current authentication type, the assigned accounts will be removed when the authentication type is changed.
 You cannot change the authentication type if there is an active workflow or a workflow that is currently pending user action.

 During the initial Dynamics GP installation, you selected an authentication type.
-If you upgraded to GP 2018 from a previous release, the authentication type was set to Windows Account automatically.
+If you upgraded to this version of Dynamics GP from a previous release, the authentication type was set to Windows Account automatically.

 To manage the user authentication